Union City High School (Tennessee)

-Union City High School is a comprehensive four-year public high school in Union City, in Obion County, Tennessee, Tennessee, United States, operating as the lone secondary school of the Union City School District.
+Union City High School is a comprehensive public high school in Union City, in Obion County, Tennessee, Tennessee, United States, operating as the lone secondary school of the Union City School District.

 As of the 2018–19 school year, the school had an enrollment of 450 students and 34.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.0:1.